Shubhamb7/OnlineMovieStreaming/README.md

 # OnlineMovieStreaming

-* created using only PHP,HTML/CSS & MySQL server
+* created using PHP, HTML, CSS, Bootstrap & MySQL server

 * truncate all the tables after importing them & edit the database name in dbh.php